 Furthermore, the study shows that the average cost per capita for municipal waste services (which covers household waste) reaches OMR1.6 per month, a senior official from the company said.

-“Currently majority of waste management services are subsidized by the government and any decisions to impose fees lies with the government” said Mohammed Al Harthy, an official at the government funded company.
+“Currently majority of the waste management services are subsidised by the government and any decisions to impose fees lies with the government,” said Mohammed Al Harthy, an official at the government funded company.

-On other fronts, be’ah is collecting fees from healthcare institutes to treat their hazardous healthcare waste and this particular sector is self-sustaining and doesn’t require further subsidies.
-In addition, Landfilling (gate fees) will be imposed this year on waste operators that serve private contracts such as large shopping centers, hypermarkets, hotels and closed communities.
+On other fronts, Be’ah is collecting fees from healthcare institutes to treat their hazardous waste and this particular sector is self-sustaining and doesn’t require further subsidies.
+Landfilling (gate fees) will be imposed this year on waste operators that serve private contractors such as large shopping centres, hypermarkets, hotels and closed communities.